-Life Groups do study the Bible (topically and by book) together… but Life Groups are designed to develop genuine and long-lasting relationships and to “Life Out” our purpose statement: “A community of believers committed to worshiping God as we love, grow, serve, and reach others.”
-Bible Study is an important priority in a Life Group, but Life Groups also participate as a group in serving and reaching out to others.
-From time to time, members of Life Groups will attend an Elective Bible Study based on the individual’s need/desire to study the specific topic/book being offered.
+Life Groups are designed to develop genuine and long-lasting relationships and to “Life Out” our purpose statement: “A community of believers committed to worshiping God as we love, grow, serve, and reach others.”
+Bible study is an important priority in a Life Group, but Life Groups also participate as a group in serving and reaching out to others.
+From time to time, members of Life Groups will attend an Adult Study Group based on the individual’s need/desire to study the specific topic/book being offered.

-Just meet with our Associate Pastor.
-We look at other options and try to tailor an “in home” study and/or “one-on-one’ discipleship opportunity to meet your needs.
+Just meet with our Associate Pastor, Danny Bote.
+We look at other options and try to tailor an “in home” study and/or a “one-on-one” opportunity to meet your needs.